yurii-github/my-library/README.md

 If you enabled sync, it will remove this book also from file system.

 ### Configuration
-**Email** is not functioning.I still think about its value.
-**Security** is not really implemented.
-In fact, it does not secure anything so far.
-Very low importance for me, mostly just Yii2 playground.
-Other things work as expected.

 A big note requires filesystem encoding.
 This is a **MUST** for file sync.
 In Windows this is mostly cp1251 codepage.